mtib/aoc-kt/README.md

 Then run 10s worth of benchmarks for both parts and print their results.
 Inside `src/main/resources` you will find the input files for each day you've run, as well as plots for the benchmarks, as well as a results.json file with all results ever recorded.
-(You may want to mark a particular run as `"validated": true` in the results file to detect regressions (different results) in future runs.)
+(You may want to mark a particular run as `"verified": true` in the results file to detect regressions (different results) in future runs.)

 ## Tools & technologies